Before Mario: Contents

 Before Mario contains 224 pages and is written in both English and French.
 The book features information about products produced and manufactured by Nintendo prior to the release of the Famicom in 1983.
 To accompany the book's text, images of the products and other related media are included in the book.
 Most of the book's content is product descriptions.
 Each product description is divided into two sections: one written in English, and one written in French.
 The book also features a foreword from the former general manager of Nintendo Research & Engineering, Satoru Okada.

 Background and release

-Before Mario was written by the Dutch video game collector Erik Voskuil, who's best known for running the blog BeforeMario.com, which catalogs products made by Nintendo prior to them entering the video game market.
+Before Mario was written by the Dutch video game collector Erik Voskuil, who is best known for running the blog BeforeMario.com, which catalogs products made by Nintendo prior to them entering the video game market.
 Before Mario is a book adaption of Voskuil's blog.

 Pre-orders for the book were made available in October 2014.
-The book was later published by the France publisher Omaké Books on November 20.
-A limited edition version of the book featuring a black hardcover was also released.
+The book was later published by the French publisher Omaké Books on November 20.
+A limited-edition version of the book featuring a black hardcover was also released.